www-splitcells-net/net.splitcells.network/README.md

 ## Introduction

 We provide an open source ecosystem centered around optimization and operations research.

-The main project is the [Generic Allocator](http://splitcells.net/net/splitcells/gel/index.html).
+The main project is the [Generic Allocator](http://splitcells.net/net/splitcells/gel/index.html), which is a constraint satisfaction solver based on the assignment problem model.

 An overview of the projects can be found [here](https://splitcells.net/net/splitcells/network/overview.html).
 Some of them are not strictly related to optimization and can be used in other contexts as well.
-[OS State Interface](https://splitcells.net/net/splitcells/os/state/interface/README.html) is the main example of such.
+[OS State Interface](https://splitcells.net/net/splitcells/os/state/interface/README.html) is a good example of such.

 You have your own open source optimization software?
 How about working together?